How to Write an SEO Optimised Blog Post

 Keyword stuffing is a frowned-up SEO practice.
 When you incorporate long-tail keywords into your blog posts, make sure they flow naturally and are relevant to the context of the information.

-Avoid keyword stuffing as it can hurt your SEO strategy more than it helps.
-To avoid stuffing, use semantic keywords or synonyms.
+To avoid stuffing, use semantic SEO, like semantic keywords or synonyms.
 Google is smart enough to identify the related keywords and phrases in your content.
-Therefore, there is no point in over-optimising your blog SEO.
-It definitely won’t generate more traffic to your website.
+So, there’s no point in over-optimising your blog SEO.
+It definitely won’t generate more traffic to your website!

 6. Optimise Meta Descriptions

 Using meta descriptions will improve your search engine rankings if you optimise it with the relevant keywords.
-It is also the short featured snippet that will appear on Google when your blog post shows up as one of the search results for a relevant query.
+It’s also the short featured snippet that will appear on Google when your blog post shows up as one of the search results for a relevant query.

 7. Add Images and Videos to Your Blog Posts